RTEMS/rtems-docs/c-user/scheduling_concepts.rst

 DESCRIPTION:
     Identifies a scheduler by its name.
 The scheduler name is determined by the scheduler configuration.
-See :ref:`ConfigurationSchedulersClustered`
+See :ref:`ConfigurationSchedulerTable`
-    and :ref:`Configuring a Scheduler Name`.
+    and :ref:`CONFIGURE_SCHEDULER_NAME`.

 NOTES:
     None.